efuentesjr/Projects/README.md

-Hi my name is EduardoFuentes also known as Eddie Projects and More
+Hi my name is EduardoFuentes also known as Eddie, Projects and More